-In 2015 we began working with Fairfield, a subsidiary of Hitachi which owns and manages the Dunlin Alpha oilfield, in the North Sea; and which is no longer extracting oil and is ready for de-commissioning.
+In 2015 we began working with Fairfield, which owns and manages the Dunlin Alpha oilfield, in the North Sea; and which is no longer extracting oil and is ready for de-commissioning.
 The client had already commissioned significant amounts of technical and scientific research to support the decision-making process and R4C supported them to structure a day which enabled stakeholders, some from competing interest groups, to understand the process, hear what had been learnt so far, and to express their views on a number of different options.

 Over 70 individuals attended a day long workshop in Aberdeen, where they were able to examine scale models, hear about the de-commissioning process, learn about some of the technical challenges and potential solutions, and feed in through structured but informal sessions, their knowledge and views.
 Also in attendance were representatives from the regulators.